Brett Ratner: Directing

 Ratner directed The Family Man, a drama starring Nicolas Cage, in 2000.
 In 2001, Ratner directed Rush Hour 2.
 In 2002, he directed Red Dragon, the prequel to The Silence of the Lambs, about Hannibal Lecter.
 In 2004, Ratner directed After the Sunset, starring Pierce Brosnan and Salma Hayek.
 The action comedy film revolves around a master thief pulling off one last big score, with an FBI agent in hot pursuit.
 In 2006, Ratner directed X-Men: The Last Stand, then directed Rush Hour 3, which was released in 2007.
 Ratner directed a television commercial for Wynn Las Vegas featuring Steve Wynn on top of Encore Las Vegas in 2008.

-In the same year, Ratner directed the ensemble comedy caper Tower Heist, starring Ben Stiller and Eddie Murphy.
-The film was originally based on an idea from Eddie Murphy titled 'Trump Heist' and was about disgruntled employees of Donald Trump planning to rob Trump Tower, though references to Trump were removed from the film.

-In early 2021, Ratner announced that he will direct a long-gestated Milli Vanilli biopic, which would be his first project since Paramount's 2014 film Hercules for Millennium Media.
+In 2010, Ratner directed the ensemble comedy caper Tower Heist, starring Ben Stiller and Eddie Murphy.
+The film was originally based on an idea from Murphy titled 'Trump Heist' and was about disgruntled employees of Donald Trump planning to rob Trump Tower, though references to Trump were removed from the film.
+In early 2021, Ratner announced that he would direct a long-gestated Milli Vanilli biopic, which would have been his first project since Paramount's 2014 film Hercules for Millennium Media.
 In February 2021, Millennium Media stated it would not be moving forward with Ratner's project.

-In January 2025, Amazon confirmed that its Prime Video has exclusively licensed an upcoming documentary film on incoming First Lady Melania Trump that will be directed by Ratner.
-With both a theatrical and streaming release, Melania Trump will also be an executive producer.
-Filming started in December 2024, one month after Donald Trump won the presidential elections.
-Amazon MGM Studios announced it will release “Melania” exclusively in theaters on Jan.
-30, 2026 and will stream on Prime Video following its theatrical run.
+As of November 2025, Ratner has been developing a fourth Rush Hour film.
+President Trump reportedly played a role in reviving the project.